shoukath/School/README.md

 ```

 ### NPM Build and Run
-Alternatively, the command below could be run to completely build and run the application
+Alternatively, the command below could be run to completely build and run the application.
+This effectively combines all the above scripts
 ```
-npm run build
+npm start
 ```

 ### Tech